jlumpe/obsidian-spacekeys/README.md

 This is considered an experimental feature, and it is possible that it could interfere with some builtin Obsidian functions or with other plugins.
 To reduce the likelihood of this happening, you can change the setting from "Enabled" to "Markdown only."
 This will restrict activation to when a Markdown view is focused (in editing or reading mode).

+The feature does not work in the following settings:

-Note that some UI elements bind the space key to another action, which will prevent this function from working when those elements have focus.
-These include the file browser and the bookmarks, outline, and tags sidebars.
+- Sidebars which bind the space key to another action: file browser and bookmarks (on left), outline and tags (on right).
+- Canvas view (disabled to avoid confict with Space + Drag to pan).
+- Web viewer (disabled to avoid general conflicts with text inputs and other UI elements).

-## Customization
+## Customizing the keymap

-### Creating a custom keymap

-#### Source file
+### Source file

 Custom keymaps can be defined in a YAML file in your Obsidian vault.
 Open Obsidian's settings and navigate to "Community Plugins" → "Spacekeys."
 In the "Spacekeys keymap file" section, set the "Path" field to the location of the config file relative to your vault's root directory (e.g., `_config/spacekeys.yml`).
 If the file does not yet exist, you can use the "Create file with default contents" button at the top of the settings menu to initialize the file from the default keymap.
 Then click the "Open file for editing" button (this will open an external editor program if it is a pure YAML file).

 To facilitate editing within Obsidian, you may also use a Markdown file where the YAML is contained within a code block (enclosed by triple backicks).
 The "Create file with default contents" button will create a file formatted this way if the supplied path has the `.md` extension.

 After creating/editing the file, use the "(Re)load keymap from file" button in the settings tab or the `Spacekeys: Reload keymap` command from the command palette.
-If there are errors parsing the file, the button in the settings tab will display more detailed error messages.
+Alternatively, you may enable the "auto reload" setting to automatically reload the keymap file after editing.
+If your keymap file contains errors, explicitly reloading it using the command or the button in the settings menu will display a detailed error message (automatic reloading on startup or after editing the file will only display a short, unobtrusive notification).

-#### Format
+### Format

 The following YAML defines a simple keymap: